ONEcampaign/data_stories/stories/eu27_targets/EU ODA/src/index.md

 # EU ODA Targets

-This page summarises the methodology we use for estimating the ODA required for EU countries to meet their ODA targets.
+This is a working document which presents an overview of our methodological considerations and options for  estimating the ODA required for EU countries to meet their ODA targets.

 <div class="note">
 For this work, we use ODA and GNI data from the OECD Development Assistance Committee.
 We also use economic projections from the IMF World Economic Outlook